appcircleio/appcircle-testinium-run-test-plan-component/README.md

 ## Optional Inputs

 - `AC_TESTINIUM_ENTERPRISE_BASE_URL`: The base URL for Testinium enterprise.
-This is required if you are using Testinium enterprise.
-Only for Testinium cloud users, this input is not mandatory.
+This input is only required for Testinium enterprise users.
+Cloud users can ignore it.
 - `AC_TESTINIUM_MAX_FAIL_PERCENTAGE`: Maximum failure percentage limit to interrupt workflow.
 It must be in the range 0-100.
 Selecting 0 means failures will not interrupt the workflow.

 ## Output Variables